-Wild and untouched, Labuan Marine Park’s (Taman Marin Labuan) islands never fail to offer thrilling adventures for avid nature lovers.
+Wild and untouched, Labuan Marine Park’s (Taman Marin Labuan) islands offer thrilling adventures for avid nature lovers.

-Labuan Marine Park is most famous for its four wreck diving sites; namely the American, Australian, Blue Water and Cement wrecks.
+Labuan Marine Park is known for its four wreck diving sites; namely the American, Australian, Blue Water and Cement wrecks.

-The marine park is formed by 3 beautiful islands affectionately known as the Jewels of Labuan – Kuraman, Rusukan Besar and Rusukan Kecil.
+The marine park is formed by 3 beautiful islands affectionately known as the Jewels of Labuan – Pulau Kuraman, Pulau Rusukan Besar and Pulau Rusukan Kecil.

 Pulau Rusukan Besar

-Rusukan Besar Island on the other hand is lined with coconut trees that thrive on the long stretches of its sandy beaches.
-It makes for perfect picnic spots and for visitors to enjoy a bout of snorkeling.
-A thick forest covers most of the island and it is one of the island’s greatest assets.
+Pulau Rusukan Besar is dotted with coconut palms that thrive on the long stretches of its sandy beaches, and the shade the trees cast make for perfect picnic spots.
+Visitors may also enjoy a bout of snorkelling or go swimming in the clear waters.
+A thick forest covers much of the island, and it is one of the island’s greatest assets.

 Pulau Rusukan Kecil

-As you approach this lovely little island cluster, be sure to pull up to a stop somewhere in between the islands of Rusukan Kecil and Rusukan Besar so that you are able to capture the spectacular images of the majestic rock formations that adorn Rusukan Kecil Island, the smaller of the two.
+As you approach this lovely little island cluster, be sure to pull up to a stop somewhere in between the islands of Rusukan Kecil and Rusukan Besar in order to take in the spectacular views of majestic rock formations that adorn Pulau Rusukan Kecil, the smaller of the two islands.

-Address: About 3 km off the southern coast of Labuan Island
+Address: About 3 km off the southwestern tip of Labuan Island

 Telephone: +6087 582 502 / +6087 582 503 (Marine Parks Department, Labuan)